by Alex Brown, CEO, 10th Magnitude

 First off, let’s talk about IoT, which is much more than just devices and their data.
 IoT is not about just gathering data; it’s about making sense of that data and acting on it to improve customer experience.
 The “connected devices” concept is important, but doesn’t capture the vastness of the opportunity.

-So the real value in IoT is in integrating the data that devices collect with the existing pool of operational information a company maintains, then mining that vein-rich aggregation to generate insights that drive business decisions.
+So the real value in the Internet of Things is in integrating the data that devices collect with the existing pool of operational information a company maintains, then mining that vein-rich aggregation to generate insights that drive business decisions.
 What Microsoft did was create a variety of prewired services for analytics and data storage—such as Azure Data Lake, Azure SQL Data Warehouse, Azure Machine Learning, Azure HDInsight, Azure Event Hubs and Azure Operational Insights—that open up huge possibilities for IoT by turbo charging the ability to create systems to monitor, aggregate and analyze huge amounts of data.

 From my perspective on the moving sidewalk, what those analytics services mean for customers is that technology that used to be complicated (and costly) to implement has become more modular, more component-based.
 When considering an IoT application in the past, customers had to factor in custom “plumbing.”
 The new Microsoft analytics options mean that we don’t have to build extensive, expensive internal structures for each customer because now much of it already exists.
 So my customers can move faster than their competitors who still have their feet firmly on the floor building IoT plumbing.